Jilocasin/nearest-neighbour/README.md

 Just download the repository and include the sources in your project.
 I will try to set up a maven repository soon™.

 ## Usage
 To search for any nearest neighbours points, you first need to set up a `KdTree` based on a list of `KdPoint` objects.
-Both classes allow arbitrary value types like `Integer`, `Double` or any other class derived from `java.lang.Number` and implementing `Comparable`.
+Both classes allow arbitrary value types like `Integer`, `Double` or any other class extending `java.lang.Number` and implementing `Comparable`.

-### Show me some code
-Alright.

 Start by setting up a list of k-dimensional points:
 ```java